💪Raising Boys to Be Men of God

 HONOR WOMEN: Teach respect, protection, cherishing

-EMOTIONAL HEALTH: Men feel deeply—teach healthy expression
+EMOTIONAL HEALTH: Men feel deeply, so teach healthy expression

 Counter "man up" toxic masculinity.
 Jesus WEPT (John 11:35).
 David wrote Psalms of lament.
 (1) Name emotions: "What are you feeling?"
 (2) Model: Share YOUR emotions appropriately, (3) Validate: "It's okay to feel sad/scared/angry," (4) Channel: Express emotions healthily (talk, journal, pray), not suppress or explode.